codebro634/modulus/README2.md

 - `vlevel`: Verbosity level.
 Min:0, Max:2.
 Default:1
 - `cleanup_dir`: If not None, then instead of using `mesh`, the directory  `cleanup_dir` and its subdirectories are searched for files named 'failed_meshes.txt'.
 These files are assumed to contain paths to meshes.
 All meshes found this way are used for simulation.
 Default: None
 - `num_frames`: If > 0, save animation of simulation as gif with num_frames frames.
 Default: 0
+- `dont_save`: If set, the simulation data is discarded and not saved (could be used if only the animation is needed)

 # Analyze dataset (Used for reverse-engineering parameters)